Police say Idaho dad killed neighbors over alleged indecent exposure by neighbor's oldest son

 She also told the detective that after the shootings, her husband handed her his wallet, keys and phone and told her to tell their children that “he protected them,” according to the affidavit.

+When police arrived at the duplex to respond to two 911 calls about the shooting, Majorjon Kaylor was still there.

-In a separate interview, Majorjon Kaylor told police that he was suspicious of Devin Smith and concerned about his own kids, and that he felt the Guardipees weren't taking his concerns seriously, Klitch wrote in the affidavit.
+Majorjon Kaylor told police that he was suspicious of Devin Smith and concerned about his own kids, and that he felt the Guardipees weren't taking his concerns seriously, the affidavit said.

 “Kaylor said he ‘Snapped,’ ‘Lost it,' and ‘Did something about it,’” Klitch wrote.